Smonman/workspaces/README.md

 ### How to start the program

 #### Without an installation
-Go to the directory where lightremote.py is stored:
+Go to the directory where `workspaces.py` is stored:
 ```
-python lightremote.py
+python workspaces.py
 ```

 #### With an instalation
-You can just call lightremote from any directory
+You can just call workspaces from any directory
 ```
-lightremote
+workspaces
 ```

 ## Installation